 It is said that you get what you pay for and when it comes to binoculars, the same rule applies.
 However, with proper knowledge of what to look out for, you can be able to get a decent pair of binoculars that will serve you for years with no hitches.
 This mostly applies to individuals who engage in activities like birding, hunting, sailing, etc. Astronomers would likely have to consider devices of a higher price range and specifications to get the best images in their stargazing quests.

 Regarding construction and performance, this device is highly reliable in harsh conditions.
-It is nitrogen filled and O-ring sealed making it water and fog proof and shock resistance.
+It is nitrogen filled and O-ring sealed making it water and fog proof.
 The lenses have multi-layered anti-reflective coatings that heighten brightness, contrast, and full display of color in all types of lighting.

 It provides clear, crisp, and distortion free images over a field of view of 341ft at 1000yards making it a wise choice for anyone looking for quality.
 It has an eye relief of 17.2, a reasonable distance for people who wear glasses but also has a click-stop eyecup design that allows the adjusting of eye relief to suit different users.
 The quick central focusing assists in concentrating on objects, people or animals efficiently.